Hydroides norvegica: Description

 This serpulid worm lives inside a protective calcareous tube.
 The worm has about one hundred segments each bearing chitinous bristles called chaetae.
 There are twelve to nineteen pairs of tentacles surrounding the operculum, which looks slantingly cut.
 The head of the worm protrudes from the tube and is surrounded by a crown of tentacles.
 It looks like a low, round cup, with a fairly small mouth in the middle, and 16 small teeth or beams around the head’s edge.
 The worm grows to up to thirty millimetres long.
 The abdomen is red and crown is also red with white cross-bands.
 The operculum is either red or has two red rings.
 Two distinguishing features are the opercular whorl and the chaetae forming a collar.
-The tube is white and chalky, about fifty milliimetres long and two millimetres wide.
+The tube is white and chalky, about fifty millimetres long and two millimetres wide.
 It is thin walled with many curved growth lines on the sides.
 The surface is smooth and often has distinct growth rings.
 The tube meanders irregularly over the substrate.